apache/cordova-docs/docs/en/edge/phonegap/events/events.menubutton.md

 menubutton
 ===========

-This is an event that fires when the user presses the menu button on Android.
+This is an event that fires when the user presses the menu button.

     document.addEventListener("menubutton", yourCallbackFunction, false);

 Details
 -------

-If you need to over ride the default menu button behaviour on Android you can register and event listenter for the 'menubutton' event.
+If you need to override the default menu button behaviour you can register an event listenter for the 'menubutton' event.

 Typically, you will want to attach an event listener with `document.addEventListener` once you receive the PhoneGap 'deviceready' event.